rikhuijzer/GenTex.jl/README.md

 - allow full LaTeX capabilities, such as using the `tikz` package.

 Generating LaTeX images is slow.
-Therefore, this project implements a file-based cache.
+Therefore, this project implements a in-memory cache which is also stored to disk.
-This is useful for local development and for building via GitHub workflows.
+This is useful for speeding up local development and GitHub workflows.

 ## Demo